syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ## Table Properties

-Sets the default width of the table when it is inserted in the Rich Text Editor using the width of [`RichTextEditorTableSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorTableSettings.html).
+Sets the default width of the table when it is inserted in the Rich Text Editor using the width of [RichTextEditorTableSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorTableSettings.html).

-Using the quick toolbar, users can change the width, cell padding, and cell spacing in the selected table using the [`TableEditProperties`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableEditProperties) command dialog action.
+Using the quick toolbar, users can change the width, cell padding, and cell spacing in the selected table using the [TableEditProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableEditProperties) command dialog action.

 ![Displaying Table Properties for Blazor RichTextEditor](./images/blazor-richtexteditor-table-properties.png)

-> You can refer to our [Blazor Rich Text Editor](https://www.syncfusion.com/blazor-components/blazor-wysiwyg-rich-text-editor) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Rich Text Editor](https://blazor.syncfusion.com/demos/rich-text-editor/overview?theme=bootstrap4) example to know how to render and configure the rich text editor tools.

 ## Table cell merge and split

 The Rich Text Editor allows users to change the appearance of the tables by splitting or merging the table cells.

-[`TableCell`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCell) item should be configured in the Table [quickToolbarSettings](../api/rich-text-editor/quickToolbarSettings/#table) property to show the merge/split icons while selecting the table cells.
+[TableCell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableCell) item should be configured in the Table [quickToolbarSettings](../api/rich-text-editor/quickToolbarSettings/#table) property to show the merge/split icons while selecting the table cells.

 ### Table cell merge